gmoraitis/tutorials/programming/frontend/vanilla/sass/README.md

-## Sass
+## Description

-We can use Sass, a stylesheet preprocessor to help us maintain large and complex css files.
+Sass is used as a stylesheet preprocessor to help us maintain large and complex css files.

-#### Setup from command line
+#### Sass installation

 Install Sass using npm by running:

 ```
 npm install -g sass
 ```

+#### Sass usage

-then you'll be able to run the sass executable to compile .sass and .scss files to .css files.
-For example:
+Then sass executable is used to compile .sass and .scss files to .css files:

 ```
-sass source/stylesheets/index.scss build/stylesheets/index.css
+sass --no-source-map style.scss style.css
 ```
-Link the new generated css file from the build folder in your index.html file.

-Here is the [original documentation](https://sass-lang.com/install) for more information.
+## Usage

+Open index.html with any browser or serve it with a web-server.